-- Electricity consumption in the baseline, project, and associated with leakage, and - Grid-connected electricity generation in the project that displaces baseline generation.
+- electricity consumption in the baseline, project, and associated with leakage. - activities in the project that displace baseline generation.

-Various electricity supply scenarios are included in the scope of this tool including grid-connected electricity, Purpose-Built Wheeling Arrangements, Shared Power Plants (Localized Grids and Hybrid), and Dedicated Power Plants (Off-grid and Back-up).
+Various electricity supply scenarios are included in the scope of this tool including grid electricity systems, purpose-built wheeling arrangements, shared power plants (localized grids and hybrid), and dedicated power plants (off-grid and back-up).